STAGES OF HS

 RISK FACTORS TO CONSIDER

-The development of HS depends on a combination of factors.
-However, it may be helpful to know that the data on patients with HS has some patterns to help you recognize this often overlooked disease.
+The exact cause of HS is unknown.
+However, it may be helpful to know that there are risk factors associated with HS that have been identified and may help you recognize this often overlooked disease.

 GENETIC FACTORS: 30%-40% of patients with HS have at least one family member who has it as well13